Weight is the force

 the index i going from 1 to n.

-The greek mathematical symbol sigma is used by mathematicians to denote this
+The Greek letter sigma is used by mathematicians to denote this

 addition.
 (Sigma is a zig-zag symbol with the index designation being